nimbo-sh/nimbo/README.md

 # Nimbo: Run jobs on AWS with a single command

 [Nimbo](https://nimbo.sh) is a CLI tool that allows you to run code on AWS as if you were running it locally.
+It's as simple as:

+### nimbo run "python train.py --lr=3e-4"

-Nimbo also provides many useful commands to make it faster to work with AWS, such as easily checking prices, logging onto an instance, or syncing data.
+It also provides many useful commands to make it faster to work with AWS, such as easily checking prices, logging onto an instance, or syncing data.
+For example:
+- nimbo list-spot-gpu-prices
+- nimbo ssh <instance-id>
+- nimbo push datasets
+- nimbo pull logs
+- nimbo delete-all-instances

 Nimbo drastically simplifies your AWS workflow by taking care of instance, environment, data, and IAM management - no changes to your codebase needed.
-Since it is independent of your code, you can run any type of job you want
+Since it is independent of your code, you can run any type of job you want.

 ## Key Features
 - **Your Infrastructure:**